BittyTax/BittyTax/README.md

 It is important that any withdrawal fee paid is specified, the withdrawal quantity should be the net amount (after fee deduction).

-It's corresponding Deposit quantity should match the Withdrawal quantity, this is important, as the transfers will be removed from the tax calculations.
+Its corresponding Deposit quantity should match the Withdrawal quantity, this is important, as the transfers will be removed from the tax calculations.

 The Withdrawal type can also be used to record fiat withdrawals from an exchange.